 I love Alison’s warmth, humor, and personality.
 Her tips are compassionate and practical.
 I knew her pre-TikTok, and now I love her little bite-sized organizing tips, including the clarity of her explanations of why something is difficult and what you can consider doing about it.
 She often uses herself as an example.
 (Decluttering is an ongoing care task that organizers must perform, too, if they don’t want their spaces to fill up with things and become uncomfortable.)

-Here are some places where you can find Alison Lush: Website (virtual services), TikTok (@alisonlush_enough), Twitter (@alisonmarielush), Courses (some free, some paid), Instagram (alisonlushpro.organizer), Facebook (Alison Lush certified professional organizer).
+Here are some places where you can find Alison Lush: Website (virtual services, classes, accountability groups), TikTok (@alisonlush_enough), Twitter (@alisonmarielush), Courses (some free, some paid), Instagram (alisonlushpro.organizer), Facebook (Alison Lush certified professional organizer).

 The bottom line:

 If you struggle to take care of things, that doesn’t make you a bad person, or lazy.
 You are worthy of self-care, the kind of care that makes you feel healthy, safe, comfortable, and happy.
 And if you need a little support, or inspiration, with a touch of humor, follow Alison and KC.

 Are you familiar with Alison Lush and/or KC Davis?